KostasValeckas/PyLongslit/_sources/AB.rst.txt

 Sky background is the light from the sky and the atmosphere that is recorded by the detector together with the object spectrum.
-This background light covers the whole slit, and the bacground therefore shows itself as lines through the whole spatial direction (see above figures).
+This background light covers the whole slit, and the background therefore shows itself as lines through the whole spatial direction (see above figures).
 The sky background consists both of strong sky lines (emission lines from the sky) and a continuum background.
 These sky lines/background are mixed into the object signal, and must be removed.